NeuroJSON/bjdata/README.md

     files in your browser directly, or download to your local folder, and edit the files using a text editor;
   - once your revision is complete, please "commit" and "push" it to your forked git repository.
-Then you should create a pull-request against the upstream repository (i.e., `NeuroJSON/bjdata`).
+Then you should create a pull-request (PR) against the upstream repository (i.e., `NeuroJSON/bjdata`).
 Please select "Compare cross forks" and select `"NeuroJSON/bjdata"` as "base fork".
 Please write a descriptive title for your pull-request.
 The project maintainer will review your updates